CLI

 neurodock init | Detect installed MCP clients, scaffold the profile, register the five substrate servers. |

-neurodock install-all | One-command install: detect uv or pip, install the six Python packages, then run init. |
+neurodock install-all | One-command install: detect uv or pip, install the six Python packages, run init, register the native host, and install the skills. |

 neurodock examples | Print copy-pasteable prompts that exercise every wired NeuroDock MCP tool. |